adamauckland/jsclass/README.md

 jsclass
 =======

-Class-based OO pattern for JavaScript
+Class-based inheritance for JavaScript

 @description Class

-A class based OO inheritance pattern implementation in Javascript.
+A class based inheritance implementation in Javascript.
 Exports a module which works in AMD, NodeJS and CommonJS

 Useage